Laminate Flooring Costs Explained

 Laminate Flooring Installation Costs

-Below are some estimated costs for the supply and installation of laminate flooring in different-sized rooms.
+Below are some estimated costs for the supply and installation of laminate flooring, based on room sizes that range from 10m² to 25m².
 The costs below include removing the old carpet, fitting underlay and installing the laminate flooring:

 How Much Is Laminate Flooring?